KILTprotocol/docs/docs/participate/03_treasury_proposal.md

 ---
 id: treasury-proposal
-title: Create a treasury proposal
+title: Create a Treasury Proposal
 ---

 Complete these steps to create a well-formed Treasury proposal